-The Ice Age Trail Alliance’s Spirit Stick award signifies long-term dedication and service to the Trail, carried out in a spirit of cooperation, optimism, and enthusiasm.
-These lofty criteria found their match in Mr. Smith who, as Chapter Coordinator since 2001, has worked hard to create a community of Ice Age Trail supporters in Chippewa County.
+The Spirit Sticks lofty criteria – long-term dedication and service carried out in a spirit of cooperation, optimism, and enthusiasm – found their match in Mr. Smith who, as Chapter Coordinator since 2001, has worked hard to create a community of Ice Age Trail supporters in Chippewa County.
 In addition to managing a highly functional team of volunteers, his own volunteering work extends to many hours spent mowing and managing brush along trailways and monitoring the conditions of the Ice Age Trail though the Chippewa Moraine Chapter territory.

 “Richard is a top-flight communicator who very much understands the need to broadcast timely, helpful information to both current and potential volunteers AND hikers.
 Volunteer leaders in our organization who can relate to and advocate for both volunteers and Ice Age Trail users are worth their weight in gold.”

 — Eric Sherman, Membership Coordinator for the Ice Age Trail Alliance